SCTOMP: Spatially Constrained Time-Optimal Motion Planning: SOLUTION APPROACH

 where $\sigma(\cdot)$ stands for the parametric speed of path $\Gamma$.
 For a better understanding of the spatial states, see Fig.~\ref{fig:spatial_coordinates}.
 These states, alongside their respective equations of motion~\eqref{eq:point_mass_eq}, allow for a projection of the Euclidean coordinates into the geometric path $\Gamma$, resulting in a change of coordinates.
 Doing so, embeds the geometric properties \emph{around path $\Gamma$} into the system dynamics, and thus, it has become a very popular approach among recent path following methods \cite{arrizabalaga2022towards,spedicato2017minimum,van2016path,kloeser2020nmpc}.

-Given that our solution aims to be agnostic from a geometric reference, instead of projecting the Euclidean coordinates on path $\Gamma$, we perform a spatial transformation of the system dynamics in~\eqref{eq:nonlinear_sys}.
+Given that our solution aims to be agnostic from a geometric reference, we perform a spatial transformation of the system dynamics in~\eqref{eq:nonlinear_sys}.
 To do so, we leverage the chain rule as follows:

 Noticing that $\dv{t}{\xi} = 1/\dot{\xi}$ and assuming that $\dot{\xi}\neq0$, \eqref{eq:spatial_transform1} is simplified into

 The resultant spatially transformed equations of motion for the dynamic system~\eqref{eq:nonlinear_sys} are